 This course examines the same topics as BIO 111, but gives each topic a more in-depth treatment.
 Different assignments and lab work are used to engage students who are either planning on majoring in biology or on entering graduate programs in the biological sciences.
 The challenges of this course satisfy the requirements for Honors credit for qualified non-majors and majors.
 Three (3) hours of lecture and two (2) hours of laboratory each week.
 Course fee applies.
-Fall biological sciences.
-The challenges of this course satisfy the requirements for Honors credit for qualified non-majors and majors.
-Three (3) hours of lecture and two (2) hours of laboratory each week.
-Course fee applies.
-Prerequisite: BIO111, BIO 115, or permission of the instructor.
-Spring.
+Fall.